Boone County Assisted Housing Department

-Boone County Assisted Housing Department is a Public Housing Agency in Burlington, Kentucky that participates in the Section 8 Housing Choice Voucher (HCV) program.
-As of July 16th, 2019, Boone County Assisted Housing Department has 1 waiting lists that are open now or opening soon.
+Boone County Assisted Housing Department is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV) program.
+As of October 28th, 2021, Boone County Assisted Housing Department has 1 waiting lists that are open now or opening soon.

 Boone County Assisted Housing Department serves Boone County.

 Open Boone County Assisted Housing Department Waiting Lists

 During the coronavirus (COVID-19) outbreak, some waiting list openings may be postponed until further notice.
 Application methods may change, as well.
 Visit the housing authority's website for the latest on its current operations, if one is available.
 If there is no information online, you can contact the housing authority directly.
 Office operations may be different from usual, and it may take days or weeks to get a response.

 Boone County Assisted Housing Department Phone: (859) 334-2105.

 Open Until Further Notice: